 Microcontrollers are widely used in embedded systems and make devices work according to our needs and requirements.
 We have already discussed the controllers like 8051, Atmega16, Atmega328 and PIC16F877.

 Arduino Uno is a very valuable addition in the electronics that consists of USB interface, 14 digital I/O pins, 6 analog pins, and Atmega328 microcontroller.
 It also supports serial communication using Tx and Rx pins.
+You should also have a look at this UNO for beginners.

 There are many versions of Arduino boards introduced in the market like Arduino Uno, Arduino Due, Arduino Leonardo, Arduino Mega, however, most common versions are Arduino Uno and Arduino Mega.
 If you are planning to create a project relating to digital electronics, embedded system, robotics, or IoT, then using Arduino Uno would be the best, easy and most economical option.